 The Ward Whiteboard gives an at-a-glance operational summary including capacity, occupancy, expected discharges, closed beds, planned admissions and actual TCIs.
 Patient cards display current clinical status, EDD, discharge planning, problems and interventions.
 Absent patients and off-ward locations are instantly visible.
 New patients are automatically flagged for admission assessment and NEWS and other data from external systems is imported and displayed.

 Incoming Bed Requests from all sources provides the Bed Manager with information to plan and assign patients to inpatient beds using the real time bed state on the digital screen.

 Patient Lists to track patients

-Intelligent listing filters in our bed management solution enable pre-configured and user-contextualised lists to be instantly available.
+Intelligent listing filters in our bed management software solution enable pre-configured and user-contextualised lists to be instantly available.
 Personal list criteria may be created, saved and shared with colleagues.
 Multiple filters are available including all of the whiteboard indicators and other data items.
 Access to the patient profile allows remote updates to the Ward Whiteboard indicators and to create digital notes and tasks for colleagues to access anywhere.
 Specialised list functions include Infection Control, Handover and Hospital at Night with contextualised summary data within the list.

 Hospital at a glance

 This powerful feature is configured locally to present the management information needed for real-time operational management at organisation, department and ward level.
 Bed demand, occupancy, and capacity are confirmed, as are potential discharges and current performance indicators.

 Flow is designed to be viewed and used on mobile devices, meaning clinicians aren’t constrained by their desk.
 They can access patient profiles on their mobile device, update the Digital Whiteboard and create notes and tasks for colleagues remotely with management information dashboards are updated in real-time.